Aligning Text, Images, and 3D Structure Token-by-Token: Building our model token-by-token

 \section{Building our model token-by-token}

 We present our approach, \llm3, that aligns the 3D modality with text and images.
-The result is a unified multimodal LLM framework than can perform a range of visual 3D tasks, as shown in Fig.~\ref{fig:task-teaser}.
+The result is a unified multimodal LLM framework that can perform a range of visual 3D tasks -- rendering, reconstruction, recognition and instruction-following -- as shown in~\cref{fig:task-teaser}.

-Sec.~\ref{subsection:setup-tasks-and-datasets} outlines our experimental setup, including tasks and datasets.
-Sec.~\ref{subsection:cookbook} presents a bottom-up analysis of key design choices -- covering data representation, sequence design, and scaling -- and addresses challenges in modality-specific tokenization and optimization.
+~\cref{subsection:setup-tasks-and-datasets} outlines our experimental setup, including tasks and datasets. \cref{subsection:cookbook} presents a bottom-up analysis of key design choices -- covering data representation, 3D tokenization, sequence design, and scaling -- and addresses challenges in modality-specific tokenization and optimization.
 We summarize empirical insights and adopt optimal configurations for each subsequent experiment.
-Finally, we explore generalization to complex shapes (Sec.~\ref{subsection:generalization-to-complex-shapes}), 3D shape representations (Sec.~\ref{subsection:generalization-to-open-geometry}), and real-world recognition (Sec.~\ref{subsection:generalization-to-real-world-recognition}).
+Finally, we explore generalization to complex scene layouts (\cref{subsection:generalization-to-complex-shapes}), 3D shape representations (\cref{subsection:generalization-to-open-geometry}), and real-world recognition (\cref{subsection:generalization-to-real-world-recognition}).